• Home

 Newsletter & Announcement Deadlines

-E-Newsletter: The deadline to submit an article for the May/June e-newsletter is May 3rd, 2026.
+E-Newsletter: The deadline to submit an article for the July/August e-newsletter is July 1, 2026.
 Please email Kendall Doty at kdoty@ufpc.org by this deadline in order to be included in the next e-newsletter.

 Weekly Announcements: If you have an announcement you would like added to the weekly email and print announcements, please email Kendall Doty at kdoty@ufpc.org by Wednesday evenings.
 Weekly Announcements will be sent out on Fridays.